 11. Do you support reforming North Carolina’s marijuana laws?
 Do you support full legalization?
 Please explain your position.

 I do not support the legalization of marijuana for recreational use.
 Proponents of legalizing marijuana claim it is less harmful than alcohol and tobacco, which are already legal.
 Just because two substances that can have a negative impact on society and families are legal, that doesn’t mean we should endorse a third.
 I have personally seen the destruction marijuana can do to individuals and families.
 I do believe that it should be considered for medical research and treatment.

 12. Are there any issues this questionnaire has not addressed that you would like to address?

 I care deeply about NC Senate District 22.
 I see my particular set of skills and experiences – in the military and in the district as a volunteer – making me a unique candidate, because I am not a career politician.
 I’m someone who lives in your neighborhood and wants to see things get better for his family and for my neighbors.
-I would ask for your support and vote in November.
+I would ask for your support and vote in May and November elections.